Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 3. **Community Collaboration for Feedback**

 ## Implementation Plan
-1. **Documentation**: Complete a comprehensive document in KinOS that outlines the structured framework for emotional representation in AI-generated music, detailing emotional goals, evaluation of AI limitations, and community collaboration approaches.
+1. **Documentation**: Create a detailed document in KinOS outlining the structured framework for emotional representation in AI-generated music, including emotional goals, AI limitations, and community engagement practices.
 2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods, ensuring diverse perspectives are included and establishing a timeline for these workshops to encourage ongoing engagement.
 3. **Review Cycle**: Implement a structured review process that effectively incorporates community feedback for continuous improvements and relevance.
 This will include scheduled feedback sessions within the Discord channel to maintain consistent community involvement.
 4. **Identify Emotional Goals**: Clearly establish key emotions for AI expression in music, ensuring alignment with specific contexts for effective emotional representation.